 Everybody knows it.
 Some love it, some don't.
 It's a little box on wheels that you take to the grocery store, stuff it full with milk and bread, pick up your kids from the football game, select Meatloaf on the stereo, to then burble back home again late in the day.

 And that's been the problem with the Golf.
 It delivers little to nothing of a fun driving experience.
 You could never imagine it smiling.
 And this becomes extremely clear with the fifth generation.
 If you purchased one, whole continents will run away from being near to your country.

 The ultimate example of a 'meh' car.

-The GTI model however, is a different story.
-That thing is loved by pretty much everyone.
-Including bicyclists.
+The GTI model, however, is a different story.
+A car that is loved by pretty much everyone.
+Including cyclists.
 Ever since it was introduced in 1976, it's been taking the world by storm.
 It single-handedly invented the hot hatch, which is one of the funniest variants of a car you can buy.
 And that's a fact.

 There's no arguing, then, how influential it's been to the car industry and to us consumers in general.
 And to mark its importance, Volkswagen began having yearly events where GTI enthusiasts wearing jumpers with GTI written on them would embark to a field where they'd talk about fuel injection and various other things that, frankly, I'd rather lit my nipples on fire than hear anything about.
 And you should too.

 Look how much fun he's having!